 The Stop Simulation block stops the simulation when the input is nonzero.
 The simulation completes the current time step before terminating.
 If the block input is a vector, any nonzero vector element causes the simulation to stop.

 You cannot use the Stop Simulation block to pause the simulation.
-To create a block that pauses the simulation, see Pause Simulation Using Assertion Blocks in the Simulink® documentation.
+To create a block that pauses the simulation, see Pause Simulation Using Assertion Blocks.

 Stop simulation when input signal is nonzero.
 This port accepts real

 Not recommended for production code.
 Relates to resource limits and restrictions on speed and memory often found in embedded systems.
 Generated code can contain dynamic allocation and freeing of memory, recursion, additional memory overhead, and widely varying execution times.
 While the code is functionally valid and acceptable in resource-rich environments, smaller embedded targets often cannot support such code.
 Usually, blocks evolve toward being suitable for production code.
 Thus, blocks suitable for production code remain suitable.

 Generated code stops executing when the stop condition is true.

 This block can be used to stop simulation when used with subsystems that generates code, but is not included in the hardware implementation.